jnellis3/Today-I-Learned/google-cloud/cloud-run-build-deploy-summary.md

-# Google Cloud Build & Deploy with Cloud Run via Remote Repo
+# Google Cloud Build and Deploy

 Google Cloud Run allows you to build and deploy containerized applications directly from a remote repository (such as GitHub or Bitbucket) using Google Cloud Build and CI/CD pipelines.
 Here’s a summary of the process: